Table of Contents

 If you need to pay the vendor right away, to avoid the verification delay, schedule a bill payment by check before adding their bank account.
 If you add the bank account first and verification isn’t complete, QuickBooks issues a check payment instead of ACH.

 After vendor bank account verification, ACH payments can be made next business day.

-How do you make a vendor payment in QuickBooks Online Bill Pay?
+How to Make a Vendor Payment in QuickBooks Online Bill Pay

 When you make a vendor payment in QBO, a bill is created in the background (you don’t need to enter bills), it’s synced back to QuickBooks Online, and the payment is initiated.
 From QuickBooks Online: